dentarg/auth0-blog/_includes/asides/angular.markdown

 1. Go to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click the "[create a new client](https://manage.auth0.com/#/clients/create)" button.
 2. Name your new app and select "Single Page Web Applications".
 3. In the **Settings** for your new Auth0 client app, add `http://localhost:4200/callback` to the **Allowed Callback URLs**.
-4. Scroll down to the bottom of the **Settings** section and click "Show Advanced Settings".
-Choose the **OAuth** tab and verify that the **JsonWebToken Signature Algorithm** is set to `RS256`.
+Click the "Save Changes" button.
-5. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
+4. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Client** options under the **Connections** tab.
 The example shown in the screenshot above utilizes username/password database, Facebook, Google, and Twitter.
 For production, make sure you set up your own social keys and do not leave social connections set to use Auth0 dev keys.

+> **Note:** Under the **OAuth** tab of **Advanced Settings** (at the bottom of the **Settings** section) you should see that the **JsonWebToken Signature Algorithm** is set to `RS256`.
+This is  the default for new clients.
+If it is set to `HS256`, please change it to `RS256`.
+You can [read more about RS256 vs. HS256 JWT signing algorithms here](https://community.auth0.com/questions/6942/jwt-signing-algorithms-rs256-vs-hs256).

 ### Set Up an API